VonHeikemen/lsp-zero.nvim/README.md

 With this code when `lua_ls` (a language server) is active you'll get all the features Neovim offers by default plus autocompletion.

+If you came here from a tutorial read the [migration guide section](#migration-guides)

 <details>
 <summary>Expand: What happens under the hood? </summary>